 Consider the inverter type

-Although this variant is considered to be quite similar to the portable one, it’s of much lighter weight and it doesn’t tend to make so much noise, being perfectly convenient for outdoor use.
-These models are duel-fueled, as well, which allows you to choose propane or gas in accordance with your preferences.
+Although this variant is quite similar to the portable one, it’s of much lighter weight and it doesn’t tend to make so much noise, being perfectly convenient for outdoor use.
+These models are duel-fueled, as well, which allows you to choose propane or gas per your preferences.

 Conclusion